 - Eating disorders like bulimia

-- Breathing through your mouth too much (find out how to stop mouth breathing)
+- Breathing through your mouth too much

 The good news is that these tooth decay causes are all things that you can work to improve.
 By controlling what you eat and drink, cleaning your teeth well, and visiting the dentist regularly for professional teeth cleaning, you can reduce the chances of your teeth decaying and developing cavities.